plaksnor/HASS-JablotronSystem/README.md

-Home Assistant component to read sensors as binary sensor.
+Home Assistant component to arm and disarm the alarm system and read sensor states.

 Currently supports:
+- alarm control panel, to arm and disarm the Jablotron alarm system
 - binary sensor, to monitor each Jablotron sensor

 ## Installation